 They’re lightning-fast in the hands of an accomplished rider and the lack of complexity means they require minimal maintenance.
-They’re great for confident commuters that don’t mind suffering if they live in a hilly location and want total control at all times, but it’s a high level of commitment for the casual cyclist.
+They’re great for confident commuters who don’t mind suffering if they live in a hilly location and want total control at all times, but it’s a high level of commitment for the casual cyclist.

-Pros: Light, simple, quick
+Pros: Light; simple; quick

-Cons: Some skill required, hard when it’s hilly
+Cons: Some skill required; hard when it’s hilly

-City bike: best for hassle-free riding
+City bikes: best for hassle-free riding

 There’s very little to go wrong if you’ve just got one gear, and hub gear versions with up to 11 gears are still pretty tough.